Libensemble/libensemble/docs/resource_manager/overview.rst

 ----------------------------

 .. note::
-    As of version 0.10.0, the concept of resource sets is not needed.
+    As of **version 0.10.0**, the concept of resource sets is not needed.
 The generator can use special ``gen_specs["out"]`` fields of ``num_procs`` and ``num_gpus`` for each simulation generated.
 These will be used to assign resources and will be automatically passed through and used by the executor (if no other run configuration